The abortion trigger laws that have gone into effect now that Roe v. Wade is overturned

 - For some states, it "might" even be easier to pass a new law prohibiting abortion instead of starting the process to make a pre-Roe ban take effect, Nash noted.

-Yes, but: At least 16 states and Washington, D.C., have enacted laws that would automatically keep abortion legal if Roe is overturned.
+Yes, but: At least 16 states and Washington, D.C., have enacted laws that automatically keep abortion legal even with Roe overturned.

-- Colorado in March became the latest state to codify the right to having an abortion.
-Abortion advocates in the state are considering pursuing a ballot measure in 2024 to enshrine abortion access in the state's constitution.
+- Colorado in March became the latest state to codify the right to have an abortion.
+Abortion-rights advocates in the state are considering pursuing a ballot measure in 2024 to enshrine abortion access in the state's constitution.

 - In Vermont, where abortion access is already guaranteed, lawmakers have advanced an amendment, which voters will decide on in November, that would protect the right to get an abortion under the state's constitution — which could make it the first state to do so.